osquery/osquery/.github/ISSUE_TEMPLATE/Bug_Report.md

 <!--
 Please follow this template.
-Before submitting an issue search for duplicates.
+Before submitting an issue, search for duplicates.
 -->

 ### What operating system and version are you using?

 <!--
-You can run the command bellow.
+You can run the command below.
 Paste result within a code block.

 osqueryi --line "SELECT version, build, platform FROM os_version;" -->